antoniodicoratoinfodev/TrueRenderer/README.md

 ![TrueRenderer viewer with the compact Explorer tree, RAW engine information and preview quality selectors](reports/navigator-viewer.png)

-*TrueRenderer on macOS, with the IDE-style Explorer.
+*TrueRenderer on macOS.
 Screenshots show the Italian and English interfaces using the generated test corpus.*

 ## Made for looking carefully